Yellowstone Favorite Spots

 Old Faithful

-Old Faithful is on the “lower loop” of Yellowstone and about a 60 mile drive from Island Park.
+Old Faithful is on the Lower Loop of Yellowstone and about a 60 mile drive from Island Park.
 Along the way are some of the most remarkable geyser basins, such as the Midway Geyser Basin, Biscuit Basin, Black Sand Basin and Upper Geyser Basin.
 Stopping and walking around all of these will take at least a few hours of your day.

 Old Faithful

 After the geyser be sure to check out the historic Old Faithful Inn and its shops and restaurants.
-Ice cream is always a favorite treat to get at the Old Faithful Inn’s ice cream parlor.
+Ice cream is always a favorite treat at the Old Faithful Inn’s ice cream parlor.

 Yellowstone Falls